Feature Matrix

-A detailed breakdown of features, limits, and capabilities across pricing tiers for both Confluence and ReadMe, focusing on value delivered at each price level.
+A detailed comparison of features available across pricing tiers for both Confluence and ReadMe, focused on documentation value for enterprise buyers.

 | Feature |